HerrMotz/bachelor-thesis/publication/main.typ

 This thesis aims to lay the ground work for a visual query builder for SPARQL queries.
 The program _Query by Graph_#footnote[A demonstration is available at https://quebyg.danielmotz.de/.] allows the user to build queries for Wikibase instances (e.g. Wikidata) without the necessity to write code.
 The idea is, that the contents of a Wikibase instance and the query for the same can be visualised as a graph, consisting of nodes and edges between them.
 Using _Query by Graph_, the user can build a graph of a desired structure, fill in variables for unknown structures and retrieve the query's result from any Wikibase instance.
 Novel to current work, it can *import a previously built query* and *apply changes from the generated SPARQL query to the visual query graph*.
 Furthermore, the user can work with _multiple Wikibase instances_ in one session, allowing for *federated queries*.

 == Related Work
+Main inspiration for this work was a blog entry by Olaf Simons, called *"You should be able to graphically search in a graph database"* @Simons_Blog_Entry_Graphic_query, where he describes a visual query interface, which models the structure of the RDF graph it is trying to query.
+The user can create nodes and draw edges between them, where the edges relate to Wikibase properties and nodes to items.
+Simons makes an interesting addition to the graphical repertoire, which are qualifiers.
+A qualifier can add additional information to a property between to items, for example, the relationship `educated-at` could be qualified by the two statements `from 2020` and `to 2023`.
+In Wikibase, a user can define arbitary properties to be qualifying of a relationship and is not limited to statements about time, like in this example.
+The RDF graph structure necessary is, however, not intuitive, as it involves implicit nodes.
+Simons proposes the simple graphical element, to draw additional edges from the qualified property, making querying for qualifiers using a graphical tool manageable in the first place.

-The approach by Vargas et al. @Vargas2019_RDF_Explorer is to build a query, starting from one Wikbase entry/item.
+The approach by Vargas et al. @Vargas2019_RDF_Explorer called *RDF Explorer* is to build a query for a Wikibase instance, starting from a single entry/item.
 It shows all possible assertions for this item to build the query.
 The goal is to guide the formulation of the user's question from a known starting point to the wanted result.
+The software is called RDF Explorer#footnote[A demonstration is available at https://rdfexplorer.org.] and works with one Wikibase instance at a time.
+It offers example queries, which can be dragged to the graph building pane.
+Their work aims to allow the user to build a query, but also discover what the data source has to offer at the same time.

+*Sparnatural* @Sparnatural allows to build queries using an interface similar to block-based visual programming languages.
+It works for arbitrary RDF data sources, not just Wikibase.
+However, it requires an OWL ontology to generate the categories and options in the user interface.
+Anything not covered by the ontology, cannot be asked for in a built query.
+Still, the implementation is very advanced and offers many of the language features of SPARQL, i.e. `FILTER` statements.

+*SPARQLVis* @SPARQLVis proposes a form-based interface and promises features such as a preview of all related entities to an item and the same querying functionalities as the other here mentioned approaches.
+The work contains screenshots of the program, which show a relatively complicated interface for the same functionality offered by others (e.g. Vargas).

+#todo[irgendwo anders unterbringen:]
+Query by Graph lays the to focus on graph-based query building, like RDF Explorer, because the user can discover the data offered in a Wikibase instance by using the already existing web-interfaces.
+They are by design adequate to the modeled data.
+The advantage to have a discovery function integrated with the query builder is obvious, however, only small.
+The possible assertions for an elaborated item are large and their suggestion can lead to confusion.
+A query builder's main tasks are to enable the user to quickly find entities the user knows of, write potent queries using an intuitive visualisation and to generate a SPARQL query.

 /*Much of the mankind's knowledge is stored in the format of natural language, which can not be accessed without following these steps: 1. rough research on a topic, 2. formulate a question, 3. finding relevant literature to the question, 4. reading the literature, 5. extracting the relevant facts, (optional: 6. rephrasing the question because you now know what you were actually asking for) and, finally, 7. inferring an answer from the retrieved facts.
 This process can be tedious, but, gladly, many of these steps have been facilitated by generations before us.
 May it be in the form of letterpress, libraries, a librarian, the world wide web (WWW), a search engine and so forth --- we can rely on an _infrastructure for knowledge_.